wmorgan/dcos-docs/1.7/usage/service-discovery/load-balancing.md

 ### Recommendations

 #### Caveats
-1. You musn't firewall traffic between the nodes
+1. You mustn't firewall traffic between the nodes
-2. You musn't change ip_local_port_range
+2. You mustn't change ip_local_port_range
 3. You must have the `ipset` package installed
 4. You must run a stock kernel from RHEL 7.2+, or Ubuntu 14.04+ LTS

 #### Persistent Connections
 It is recommended when you use our VIPs you keep long-running, persistent connections.
 The reason behind this is that you can very quickly fill up the TCP socket table if you do not.
 The default local port range on Linux allows source connections from 32768 to 61000.
-This allows 28232 connections to be established between a given source IP and a destinaton address, port pair.
+This allows 28232 connections to be established between a given source IP and a destination address, port pair.
 TCP connections must go through the time wait state prior to being reclaimed.
 The Linux kernel's default TCP time wait period is 120 seconds.
 Given this, you would exhaust the connection table by only making 235 new connections / sec.

 #### Healthchecks
 We also recommend taking advantage of Mesos healthchecks.
 Mesos healthchecks are surfaced to the load balancing layer. **Marathon** only converts **command** healthchecks to Mesos healthchecks.
 You can simulate HTTP healthchecks via a command similar to `test "$(curl -4 -w '%{http_code}' -s http://localhost:${PORT0}/|cut -f1 -d" ")" == 200`.
 This ensures the HTTP status code returned is 200.
 It also assumes your application binds to localhost.
 The ${PORT0} is set as a variable by Marathon.
 We do not recommend using TCP healthchecks as they can be misleading as to the liveness of a service.